mattgoespro/hoppingmode-web-api/README.md

-# **hoppingmode-web-api** - An Opinionized GitHub REST API
+# **hoppingmode-web-api** - A Personalized GitHub API Gateway Service

 ## Description

-**hoppingmode-web-api** is a REST API based on the Express Javascript framework.

-The API serves as a proxy backend microservice that delegates API requests from the frontend to GitHub's REST and GraphQL APIs, and provides customized endpoints to suit the frontend's needs.
-It also provides a layer of security when working with Personal Access Tokens issued by GitHub required to securely access their APIs.
+**hoppingmode-web-api** is an Express REST API gateway microservice to GitHub's public API.
+It is an integral project forms part of the **hoppingmode-web** Docker stack.

+The API provides simplified REST endpoints to suit Hoppingmode Frontend's needs.
+It also obfuscates the GitHub HTTP request authorization required by GitHub, and increases the request daily limit.

 ## Features

-The following customized endpoints are provided:
+The following endpoints are provided:

 - **GET** &nbsp;&nbsp;&nbsp;<code>_/repos_</code>
   - Returns a list of repositories and their details.
 - **GET** &nbsp;&nbsp;&nbsp; <code>_/repos/:repoName/languages_</code>
-  - Returns a map of recognized programming languages of a project and the percentage composition making up the project code.
+  - Returns a map of programming languages recognized by GitHub as well as their percentage contribution to the project.
-- **GET** &nbsp;&nbsp;&nbsp; <code>_/repos/:repoName/readme_</code>
-  - Retrieves the project content of the readme file _README.md_ as plaintext.

-**hoppingmode-web-api** is an integral services that runs as a service as part of the **hoppingmode-web** Docker stack.